"Eastern" perspective: three ancient Indian ideas

 of human cognition.
 Which is to say, whatever we choose to say

-about the world is bound to be false or insufficient and unreliable,
+about the world is bound to be insufficient and unreliable,

 as is any one perspective or universe of discourse we rely